 The Chevrolet Corvette and 1949 Hudson Commodore will forever be synonymous as classic road trip vehicles, thanks to their appearance in the TV drama Route 66 and the on-screen adaptation of Jack Kerouac’s On the Road.

-While both of these cars are mightily impressive, if you plan to embark on a road trip nowadays – particularly one that involves off-roading outdoor adventures – then you are better off getting a 4WD.
+While both of these cars are mighty impressive, if you plan to embark on a road trip nowadays – particularly one that involves off-roading outdoor adventures – then you are better off getting a 4WD.

 These vehicles are designed for rugged terrain, variable weather, and long-distance drives, which make them ideal for travellers who want to experience the beauty of remote trails, pristine beaches, and mountain peaks that regular cars simply can’t access.